Skip to main content

 About Mashica

 Is Mashica worth planning an Osaka evening around?
-Yes, if you are looking for a casual dinner in Osaka with clearly confirmed Star Wine List recognition in 2026.
-The verified details are limited, so the ideal way to approach Mashica is direct: treat it as an evening venue, confirm any current operating details before you go, do not assume unlisted menu formats, prices, or services.
+Yes, if you are looking for a casual dinner in Osaka with Star Wine List recognition in 2026.
+The ideal way to approach Mashica is direct: treat it as an evening venue, confirm any current operating details before you go, do not assume unlisted menu formats, prices, or services.

 The key decision is timing.
 Mashica is closed on Monday, open Tuesday through Saturday from 5–11 PM, open Sunday from 3–10 PM.
 That makes it a dinner plan rather than a lunch stop.
-Beyond the casual dress code and Star Wine List recognition, specific details such as dishes, pricing, seating, service style are not verified here.
+Beyond the casual dress code and Star Wine List recognition, details such as dishes, pricing, seating, service style are not available.

 Dinner is the move; daytime is not the reason to come

-Plan with a little flexibility because many specifics are not verified here.
-The available facts do not confirm a seat count, private rooms, menu format, price range, take-out, delivery, or dietary accommodations.
+Plan with a little flexibility because many specifics are not available.
+Information on seat count, private rooms, menu format, price range, take-out, delivery, or dietary accommodations is not provided.
 For broader Osaka planning, you can still use Pearl's Osaka restaurants guide, then use the Osaka bars guide if the night should continue after dinner.

 Who should choose Mashica

-Choose Mashica if you want a casual Osaka dinner and the confirmed Star Wine List recognition matters to your decision.
-Skip it if your priority depends on a detail that is not verified here, such as a particular cuisine, dish, price point, seating format, or lunch service.
+Choose Mashica if you want a casual Osaka dinner and Star Wine List recognition matters to your decision.
+Skip it if your priority depends on a detail not available, such as a particular cuisine, dish, price point, seating format, or lunch service.
 For other Osaka dining possibilities, compare it with BOY, Goichi Higobashi, Saboten Shokudo, Tori Soba Zagin Honten, or 台処 かみ谷 depending on what kind of meal you need.

-The practical verdict: put Mashica on the shortlist for an Osaka dinner when its verified hours and Star Wine List recognition fit the plan, but do not force it into every itinerary.
-Because the available data is narrow, confirm current details directly before making it the anchor of a night.
+The practical verdict: put Mashica on the shortlist for an Osaka dinner when its hours and Star Wine List recognition fit the plan, but do not force it into every itinerary.
+Confirm current details directly before making it the anchor of a night.

 Location